RugbyZug/ML-Handson-Datasphere/01_Assets/02-fork-repo.md

 ## About Forks

-A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
-Forks are commonly used to iterate on ideas or changes before they are proposed back to the upstream repository.
-This is especially useful in open source projects or when you do not have write access to the upstream repository. **We need to fork this repository so you can work with the exericse files provided in you own workspace**
+**We need to fork this repository so you can work with the exericse files provided in you own workspace**

 ## Forking the ML Repository

-You might fork a project to propose changes to the upstream repository.
-In this case, it's good practice to regularly sync your fork with the upstream repository.
-To do this, you'll need to use Git on the command line.
-You can practice setting the upstream repository using the same  [ermaconomist/ML-Handson-Datasphere](https://github.com/Ermaconomist/ML-Handson-Datasphere) repository you just forked.

 1. Navigate to the [ermaconomist/ML-Handson-Datasphere](https://github.com/Ermaconomist/ML-Handson-Datasphere) repository.
 1. In the top-right corner of the page, click Fork.